jconeby/HAP-Tool/docs/installation.md

 ## Using XAMPP

 XAMPP provides an easy-to-install distribution containing Apache, MariaDB, PHP, and Perl.
-Here's how you can set up Panacea using XAMPP:
+Here's how you can set up HAP using XAMPP:

 ### 1. Download XAMPP